el-mango-cosmico/linux-config/README.md

     └── utils
 ```

+## Individual Script Usage

+If you prefer to run individual scripts directly, you can use the following commands:

-## System Discovery Scripts
+### System Discovery Scripts

-Determine the appropriate Arch Linux version to install based on your hardware specifications directly from the repository root:
+Determine the appropriate Arch Linux version to install based on your hardware specifications:

-### For Linux Users
+#### For Linux Users

 ```bash
 # Make the script executable (first-time only)